Scope and Rates

 If the services acquired from an entity seated outside Poland are subject to VAT in Poland, as a rule the purchaser is responsible for VAT settlement.

 Polish customer will be required to apply the reverse charge.
 This is intended to take away any VAT advantage of buying those services from outside Poland.
 Under the reverse charge mechanism, the recipient issues an internal invoice (a specific transfer document) and charges VAT using the rates in force in its own country.
-If it is able to recover all of its VAT, the reverse charge has no cost effect and is a VAT compliance matter only.
-However, if it is at least partly exempt there is likely to be a VAT cost.
+If you are able to recover all of your VAT, the reverse charge has no cost effect and is a VAT compliance matter only.
+However, if you are at least partly exempt there is likely to be a VAT cost.

-The reverse charge applies to any kinds of services supplied by a foreign entity which is not registered for VAT in Poland.
+The reverse charge applies to any kinds of services supplied by a foreign entity (in case of services tied to immovable property the foreign entity should also not be registered for VAT in Poland).